CasperTeirlinck/obsidian-workspace/README.md

 # Obsidian Workspace

-Template for my Obsidian workspace.
+Template for my work Obsidian Vault.
 Used as a personal productivity system for keeping track of work, meetings, tasks and personal knowledge.

 ## Getting Started
 Clone this repo and open it as a vault in Obsidian.